ThiagoHardt/thiago-hardt-portfolio/README.md

 The website is hosted and deployed by [Github Pages](https://pages.github.com/).
 Everything is deployed from the master branch and updates automatically whenever the branch is updated.

+ 1. Log in GitHub and find the desired repo.
+ 2. List item

 ## Credits